aldimhernandez/aldimhernandez/README.md

 - 👋 Hi, I’m @aldimhernandez
 - 👀 I’m interested in Testing and Development
-- 🌱 I’m currently learning testing and front-end technologies
+- 🌱 I’m currently learning testing and fullstack technologies
 - 📫 Find me on linkedin.com/in/maría-aldana-hernández

 <!---